getrambo/apps-script-tutorial/README.md

 ![select text](./images/09-select-text.png)

-Leave text selected and return to script editor.
+Leave text selected and return to the script editor.

 Select **setRedConsolas** from the function drop-down selector (if not selected.)